mother-of-all-self-hosting/mash-playbook/docs/services/paperless-ngx.md

 [Paperless-ngx](https://paperless-ngx.com) s a community-supported open-source document management system that transforms your physical documents into a searchable online archive so you can keep, well, less paper.
 MASH can install paperless-ngx with the [`mother-of-all-self-hosting/ansible-role-paperless`](https://github.com/mother-of-all-self-hosting/ansible-role-paperless) ansible role.

-**Warning** Paperless-ngx currently [does not support](https://github.com/paperless-ngx/paperless-ngx/issues/6352) running the container rootless, therfore the role has not the usual security features of other services provided by this playbook.
-This put your system more at higher risk as vulerabilities can have a higher impact.
+**Warning** Paperless-ngx currently [does not support](https://github.com/paperless-ngx/paperless-ngx/issues/6352) running the container rootless, therefore the role has not the usual security features of other services provided by this playbook.
+This put your system more at higher risk as vulnerabilities can have a higher impact.

 ## Dependencies